iobis/manual/access.md

 * Institute ID - this should be the Ocean Expert ID (e.g., the ID for [NOAA Fisheries Service, Southeast Regional Office St. Petersburg](https://oceanexpert.org/institution/7532) is 7532)
 * OBIS node UUID

-A short video demonstrating use of the API is shown below.
+A short video `r fontawesome::fa(name="youtube", fill="red")` demonstrating use of the API is shown below.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/Hocr3N6zpH0"